Flood zones should not be confused with hurricane evacuation zones. Get more information about flood zones.

 Everyone should have a plan that outlines what to do, how to find each other, and how to communicate if a hurricane strikes New York.
 Make sure that your preparedness plan addresses how your needs may affect your ability to evacuate, shelter in place, or communicate with emergency workers.
 Arrange help from family, friends, building staff, or service providers if you will need assistance.
 Consider your personal transportation needs, dietary needs, and medical needs in the event you need to evacuate or ride out a storm at home.

 Are FEMA's flood zones different from hurricane evacuation zones?

-FEMA's Flood Insurance Rate Maps (FIRM) are regulatory maps developed for the National Flood Insurance Program.
+FEMA's Flood Insurance Rate Maps (FIRMs) are regulatory maps developed for the National Flood Insurance Program.
 The FIRMs are used to set flood insurance rates and building regulations.
 Residents should not use the FIRM zones to determine the need to evacuate.
 The City will determine which of the hurricane evacuation zones (from zone 1 up through zone 6) should be evacuated based on the characteristics of an actual storm as it is approaching the city.
 Get more information on the FIRMs and related efforts in New York.